Guild Wars 2 Crafting Guide, Build - What Can These Disciplines Do?

 Why learn crafting

-Sadly, Guild Wars 2 as an MMORPG is not as focused on crafting as many other games of this genre, where crafters race against each other to get the weapon with highest stats and power.
+Sadly, Guild Wars 2 as an MMORPG is not as focused on crafting as many other games of this genre, where crafters race against each other to get the weapon with the highest stats and power.
 Unfortunately, crafting won't really make you swim in gold.
 In GW2, this feature of the game is mostly used in one of these two goals.

 As we already mentioned.
 The powerful weapons and armor sets from the Exotic, Ascended and Legendary tiers can be crafted.
 Exotic and Ascended items can be looted from Raid Bosses, Fractals, Dungeons and acquired through WvW and sPvP, but the only way of getting legendaries is crafting them in the Mystic Forge.
 Using it doesn’t require the crafting disciplines per se, but filling your inventory with all the necessary materials and components is much easier with the access to maxed out crafters.